If road cycling is your passion, the rush you feel once you’ve hit your stride is probably sheer exhilaration.

 There are steps you can take to make sure that you enjoy both.

-They include making sure you choose a product that fits the forefront area correctly because width can make or break your ride if the pressure isn’t right.
+They include making sure you choose a product that fits the forefront area correctly because width can make or break your cycling experience if the pressure isn’t right.
 Feet spread while cycling, so audition cycling shoes when your feet are warmed up.

 Your foot will be comfortable with no extra space on the front of the shoe, and if it’s too long, biomechanical cleat mounting could be impossible.